mithunsasidharan/Game-of-Life/README.md

     - - - - - - - - - -
     - - - - - - - - - -

-and it's corresponding output would be :
+and it's corresponding output would look like this :

     - - - - - - - - - -
     - - - - - - - - - -